Some of the more technical aspects

 fastest and most expensive type of data bus, rarely seen in personal

-computers these days.
-PATA drives have been replaced by slightly faster
+computers these days, and PATA (IDE) drives have been replaced by

-Serial ATA (SATA) drives, and these are now giving way to solid-state
+Serial ATA (SATA) drives.
+These are now giving way to solid-state

-by USB (Universal Serial Bus) for the vast majority of small devices.
+USB (Universal Serial Bus) is used for the vast majority of external

-for high-end cameras, external hard drives, scanners and gizmos that
+devices, including cameras, external drives, scanners and other

 Analog and Digital